AlexisBustamante/lifepage/README.md

 lifepage

 # WHY?
-this is a proyect for partice html,css,js
+this is a project for practice html,css,js